torontomulibrary/rylib-custom-libguides/README.md

 ### `npm run stage`

-This script will render the styles, custom header, custom footer and push it to the Development Group.
+This script will render the styles, custom header, custom footer and push it to the configured Development Group.

 ### `npm run deploy`